 Pro Tip: Take advantage of your SMS dispatch platform’s private messages during the training process.
 New hires can loop in experienced co-workers or managers to their chats for help with customer requests.

 Ready to solve your team’s problems with dispatch text messages?
-Try our platform for free today.
+Try our text service for business for free today.